What does great engagement in the boardroom look like?

 Board work is an intellectual rather than a 'hands-on' activity

 Many board members, particularly in smaller organisations, never come to terms with this fact.
-Further, board members come together relatively infrequently.
+Further, board members work together relatively infrequently.
 The time between meetings makes it challenging to achieve continuity of thought and to develop dialogue-related teamwork.

 William Isaacs.
 Dialogue and the Art of Thinking Together.
 New York, Doubleday, 1999.